ekambaraml/nfs-ocp43/README.md

-# NFS Storage provisioner Setup and Updating OpenShift 4.3 Registry Storage
+# NFS Storage provisioner Setup and OpenShift 4.3 Registry Storage

+#### Assumption:
+- NFS server is setup and exported the share to this OpenShift Cluster nodes
+- NFS share has r/w permission to this cluster

+For more help <url>

 ## Create a new project for NFS